Here’s a startling fact…

-The measurement for each category can range anywhere between 10-450 CADR and is displayed as a set of three numbers.
+The measurement for each category can range anywhere between the numbers 10-450 and is displayed as a set of three numbers.
 For example, a CADR rating may be 200/220/190 where 200 refers to dust, 220 to tobacco smoke and 190 to pollen.

 5. How Do You Choose the Right Size Air Purifier?

-Another aspect that’s consumers usually overlook when shopping for an air purifier is a one size fits all type of machine, but it’s crucial to find out if it can actually handle the size of the room (or rooms) it’s going to be placed in.
+Most people think that an air purifier is a one size fits all type of machine, but it’s crucial to find out if it can actually handle the size of the room that it’s going to be placed in.

-One of the worst things you can do is spend money on a new air purifier, hoping that it’s going to solve all of your indoor air problems, only to discover that it doesn’t work as well as you thought.
+One of the worst things you can do is spend money on a new air purifier with the hopes of it solving your indoor air quality problems, only to discover that it doesn’t work as well as you thought.

-- For a single room, measure the width and length of the space in feet and multiple them by each other to get the total square footage.
+- For a single room, measure the width and length of the space in feet and multiply these numbers together to get the total square footage.

 - For example, a 10′ x 20′ room = 200 sq. ft.

-- For multiple connected rooms, like a living room, dining room and kitchen, the only additional step you have to do is combine the totals from each space.
+- For multiple connected rooms, like a living room, dining room and kitchen, the only additional step you have to do is combine the total square footage numbers from each space.

 This section of the air purifier buyers guide wouldn’t be complete without mentioning how important the placement of the device is to its overall effectiveness.

-Sure, the product that you buy may have passed the square footage test, but if you put it in the wrong spot it won’t work as well as it has been designed.
+Sure, the product that you buy may have passed the square footage test, but if you put it in the wrong spot inside a room it won’t work as well as it was designed.

 Here are a few things for you to consider:

 - Air purifiers that use a HEPA filter and/or Carbon filter rely on a fan to pull dirty air into the unit and push clean air back into the room.
-Placing the machine under a table, behind a couch, against a wall or in any other place that blocks this stream of air flow will hinder its performance.
+Placing the machine under a table, behind a couch, against a wall or in a place that blocks this stream of air flow will hinder its performance.
 The best placement for these types of air cleaners is 2-3 feet away from any wall or furniture.
-This will give the device enough surrounding air space to work at maximum power.
+This will give the device enough surrounding airspace to work at maximum power.

-- Air cleaners that uses Ionic filtration and/or an Ultra Violet Light don’t operate by use of a fan, but rather emit ions and radiation in a 360 degree circle.
-This means that if you place the machine anywhere near a wall or piece of furniture, then you’re reducing it’s total output.
-The best placement for ionizers or UV light outfitted purifiers is near the center of a room.
+- Air cleaners that use Ionic filtration don’t operate by use of a fan, but rather emit ions in a 360-degree circle.
+This means that if you place the machine anywhere near a wall or piece of furniture, then you’re blocking its total output.
+The best placement for ionizers is near the center of a room.

-6. What Types of Additional Features are Available?
+6. What Types of Additional Features are Available on Air Purifiers?

-We’ve now come to the final section of this air purifier buying guide, and for many it’s the most exciting information to learn about what to look for in an air purifier.
+This section of our air purifier buying guide describes the top things for what to look for in an air purifier.

 - Pre-filter – This filter captures the largest particles (such as hair and dirt) and helps extend the life of the other internal filters.
-Often this pre-filter is washable and reusable for the life of the product.
+Pre-filters usually washable and reusable for the life of the product.

-- Digital Controls – Allows more precise and accurate settings as compared to a rotary dial or push button design
+- Digital Controls – These allow more precise settings for air quality control than compared to a rotary dial or push button design.

 - Adjustable Fan Speeds – Air purifiers can have anywhere between 2-5 fan speed settings, ranging from low to high and anywhere in between.
-Some even include a turbo speed to quicken the air cleaning process on demand.
+Some even include a turbo speed to speed up the air cleaning process on demand.

-- Filter Replacement Indicator – These lights alert you to when it’s time to replace the filters within a machine when they’ve become too clogged with pollutants.
+- Filter Replacement Indicators – These lights alert you to when it’s time to replace the filters within a machine when they’ve become too clogged with pollutants.
 Keeping a fresh air filter is the key to making sure that your machine cleans the air most effectively.

 - Programmable Timer – This automatically shuts off the device after a specific time interval, such as 2, 4 or 8 hours.
 This feature helps save energy and keeps the device from running continually when you’re away from home.